lilywchen/FactPICO/data/README.md

 # FactPICO Data

-Here we present the data used in FactPICO
+Here we present the data used in FactPICO.
+Go to this link to download the data.